Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Mech Mechanics/Building Mechs.md

-# AUXILIARY SYSTEMS
+# Auxiliary Systems

 **Source** _Tech Revolution pg.
 106_
 Auxiliary systems can provide mechs with an array of additional features, from augmenting the machine’s already impressive performance to granting completely unique abilities.
 Most auxiliary systems cost no Mech Points, but some systems have special requirements that a mech must fulfill to install them.

-# MECH UPGRADES
+# Mech Upgrades

 **Source** _Tech Revolution pg.
 108_
 If you have leftover MP—which is especially likely for a mech with many operators—you can spend them on miscellaneous upgrades, representing further specialization of your mech’s technology.
 These options are relatively expensive for the benefit they provide, so it’s often best to upgrade a mech’s frame, limbs, and other features first.
 **Cost:** These upgrades have a scaling cost.
 The first time a specific upgrade is purchased, use the listed cost.
 Each additional time the same upgrade is purchased for the mech, increase the upgrade’s cost per tier by 1; this increase is cumulative.
 For example, the fleet upgrade costs a number of Mech Points equal to 2 × the mech’s tier the first time it’s purchased, 3 × tier the second time, 4 × tier the third time, and so on.

-# REFITTING AND UPGRADING MECHS
+# Refitting and Upgrading Mechs

 **Source** _Tech Revolution pg.
 108_
 In some campaigns, the PCs might have access to the same mechs over time.
 In this case, as the PCs’ character levels increase, so too do their mechs become more powerful, granting them additional Mech Points with which they can upgrade their machines (see Table 4–1: Mech Points per PC on page 97).
 These additional points could represent salvage gathered after their battles, an arrangement with a vendor who secures new gear for them, or even ongoing support from a military patron.
 The GM might require PCs to visit a safe workshop before spending these new MP—especially if the PCs perform major overhauls like replacing several mechs with one larger mech—but this process shouldn’t impact the campaign much.
 In addition to gaining additional MP, gaining levels can increase the party’s Average Party Level, which can increase their mechs’ maximum tier.
 Increasing the tier can impact the mech’s attack modifiers, skill modifiers, Strength modifier, AC, and more.
 **Refitting Mechs:** If the PCs want to change their mechs’ features before gaining additional MP (for example, replacing one auxiliary system with another that costs the same or fewer MP), they can do so at a safe workshop or other facility, given enough time.
 Refitting a component typically takes 4d6 hours, and refitting a mech’s frame typically takes 1d4 days.
 Completely changing or rebuilding a mech rarely takes more than a week.

-# BUILDING NPC MECHS
+# Building Npc Mechs

 **Source** _Tech Revolution pg.
 109_
 As a GM, you can create mech combatants to challenge the PCs using the rules in the Building a Mech section on page 97.
 When doing so, calculate a mech’s challenge rating by adding 2 to its CR if it has one operator, 3 to the CR if it has 2–3 operators, and 4 to the CR if it has 4 or more operators.
 Assume an operator’s Piloting ranks equal the mech’s tier.
 Be aware that mechs designed in this way have statistics best suited for PCs, and as a result, such mechs have fewer Hit Points, stronger defenses, lower attack bonuses, and slightly lower damage per attack than a creature of comparable CR.